QuietEvolver/business-inventory/README.md

 For any given inventory item, there will be tracking how much of it is remaining as it gets sold or given away.

+My local cafe operates as such:

+At our coffee shop, we sell coffee beans in 1-pound servings, and we get our coffee delivered in large burlap sacks.
+Here are the details:

+* we sell multiple types of coffee beans, each in different burlap sacks
+* one burlap sack contains 130 pounds of coffee beans
+* every sale decrements one pound of coffee beans from the burlap sack, until it is empty

 ## Component Architecture

 ![alt](src/img/component-architecture.png "component-architecture")